Maximum Credit Limit

 The National Electricity Rules Clause 3.3.8 requires AEMO to publish the Credit Limit Procedures for the determination of prudential settings for market participants in the National Electricity Market (NEM).

-In accordance with the Prudential Standard and Framework which took effect on 1 November 2012, version 3 of the Credit Limit Procedures has been effective from 1 July 2017.
-It is noted that AEMO will commence operation of the Prudential Margin offsets facility for the 2018 summer season (effective from 30 November 2017).
+In accordance with the Prudential Standard and Framework which took effect on 1 November 2012, version 4.0 of the Credit Limit Procedures has been effective from 1 May 2018.

 For further information about the Credit Limit Procedures, please contact AEMO's Information and Support Hub.